Automated decision-making: Ethical and legal issues

 There are many social, ethical and legal implications of automated decision-making systems.
 Concerns raised include lack of transparency and contestability of decisions, incursions on privacy and surveillance, exacerbating systemic bias and inequality due to data and algorithmic bias, intellectual property rights, the spread of misinformation via media platforms, administrative discrimination, risk and responsibility, unemployment and many others.
 As ADM becomes more ubiquitous there is greater need to address the ethical challenges to ensure good governance in information societies.

-ADM systems are often based on machine learning and algorithms which are not easily able to be viewed or analysed, leading to concerns that they are 'black box' systems which are not transparent or accountable.
+ADM systems are often based on machine learning and algorithms which are not easily able to be viewed or analyzed, leading to concerns that they are 'black box' systems which are not transparent or accountable.

 A report from Citizen Lab in Canada argues for a critical human rights analysis of the application of ADM in various areas to ensure the use of automated decision-making does not result in infringements on rights, including the rights to equality and non-discrimination; freedom of movement, expression, religion, and association; privacy rights and the rights to life, liberty, and security of the person.